 If workers are exposed to fall hazards, then the employer has to identify these hazards, develop the means and methods for controlling these hazards and train and equip workers.
 If the workers will be entering enclosed areas, then again the employer is obligated to identify the hazards and develop the means and methods for controlling or eliminating them.
 Lockout/tagout has the same requirements.

 As far as being adapted from other industries, solar and wind are regulated by OSHA's 1910.269 "Electric Power Generation, Transmission and Distribution."
-These standards, it would seem, provide pretty specific guidelines for identifying and controlling hazards.
+These solar and wind turbine standards, it would seem, provide pretty specific guidelines for identifying and controlling hazards.
 And I think if you looked back at accidents that have occurred on wind farms or solar arrays, my guess is that the root cause of these accidents was due to an employer violating on or more of these standards.